Skip to main content

 2. Add the component to your app

-Create or update the convex.config.ts file in your app's convex/ folder and install the component by calling use:
+Create or update the convex.config.ts file in your app's convex/ folder and install the component by calling use.
+Multiple instances of the same component can be installed by calling use multiple times with different names.
+Each will have their own tables and functions.

 import { defineApp } from "convex/server";